What is permanent makeup?

 What colors are available?

-We have a selection of more than 30 pigment colors, but Jennifer will most likely custom blend the best colors for your unique skin tone and facial features.
+We have a selection of more than 30 pigment colors, but Jennifer will most likely create a custom blend considering your unique skin tone and facial features.

 Does the procedure hurt?

-Jennifer uses a state of the art anti-pain protocol for pain management.
+Jennifer uses a state-of-the-art anti-pain protocol.
 Most people say it "tickles".
-Comfort levels vary from person to person, but the benefits far outweigh any discomfort you may experience.
+Comfort levels vary from person to person, and the benefits far outweigh any discomfort you may experience.